NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/accessible-formats.md

 layout: page
 title: Accessible formats
 parent: Using NHS Notify
-nav_order: 4
+nav_order: 1
 permalink: /using-nhs-notify/accessible-formats
-section: Sending a message
+section: Writing a message
 ---

 Before you start to send messages, consider the access needs of your recipients.